83 items found

 Blooms for Bees aims to promote bee-friendly gardening and encourage citizen scientists from across the UK to explore the presence and floral preferences of bumblebees in their gardens and allotments.

-The aim of this to identify and redress issues affecting resilience to flooding in refugee camps.
+The aim of this project was to identify and redress issues affecting resilience to flooding in refugee camps.